If your income stopped this month, what would actually survives?

 My structure had not changed.

-I was still exchanging time for a fixed amount.
+I was still exchanging time for one source of income and vulnerable to delays.

 Nothing had improved.
 I had just named the problem.